step-code01/NumberWordle/README.md

 # Number Wordle Game:

-Just like Wordle you have to get a unknown word and get 5 tries to do it, similarly
+Just like Wordle where you have to guess a unknown word and have certain tries to do it, similarly

 The game works as follows:
 - Enter a number